RayHightower/jekyll-trade/_services/3_flexible_closing_date.md

 title: Flexible Closing Date
 icon: /assets/img/icons/calendar.svg
 image: /assets/img/services/03.jpg
 description: Do you need a quick closing?
-We’re equipped to make that happen.
-Or, do you need to close on a more deliberate schedule, perhaps to manage tax effects?
+We've done that before.
+Or, do you need to close on a more deliberate schedule, perhaps to manage taxes?
 Let’s figure out how to work together.
 ---

 <div class="row">